kristianmandrup/auth-assistant/README.markdown

 * views  - generate partials for user action menu items

 The *config* generator should automatically setup up your project with Devise, a Roles strategy of choice a Permission system of choice and all using an ORM of your choice!

 Auth-Assistant will support these ORMs:

 * Mongo Mapper
 * Mongoid
 * Data Mapper
+* Acive Record

+_NOTE_: Generators need more testing.
+The latest *generator-spec* and other supporting utils I've created should make it a breeze... ;)

 ### Config Generator ###